michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-06-11-HSA-excess.md

 #### Option 1: Withdrawal method

-If you spent more than the excess contributions plus earnings from the HSA during the year, you can treat distributions as a withdrawal of the excess.
+If you had spending from the HSA during the year, you can treat distributions as a withdrawal of the excess.
 To do this, you will need to: